Required Application Materials

 Submitting Additional Material (SlideRoom)

 Pitzer College practices a holistic admission process, with the greatest weight placed on academic preparation, extracurricular activities and engagement with Pitzer’s core values.
 Please note that we do not admit first-year students to specific majors (i.e., art, music), therefore art supplements are not required or expected.
 If you would like to submit creative materials to demonstrate your diverse academic talents and projects, you can submit art work, research abstracts, or other artistic materials through SlideRoom.
 Please use the Arts Supplement question in the Common Application to connect to the SlideRoom submission process (note that SlideRoom requires an additional $5.00 fee).
-All SlideRoom materials must be submitted by the application deadline.
+All SlideRoom materials must be submitted by January 15th, 2016.

 Please be advised: Applicants are not expected to provide additional materials as part of the admission process.
 We request that you do not mail CDs, DVDs, award certificates, scrapbooks, or other print/digital materials to the Admissions Office.